-Your privacy is incredibly valuable – and here on Yomadic will be respected at all times.
+Your privacy is incredibly valuable, and on Yomadic, is respected at all times.

 What information does Yomadic collect?

 By default, you can visit Yomadic anonymously.
 However, during certain activities – such as leaving a comment on a post, you may be asked to provide an e-mail address (use a fake email address if you like, it will never be displayed publicly), and a “cookie” may be set.
 Of course, when you purchase a tour from Yomadic, you will need to provide personal information (such as your full name, address, and payment details).
 Signing up for a tour, you *may* need to provide copies of your passport and other details.

 Does Yomadic share or disclose any of your information to anyone else?